adrielyeung/windows-file-housekeep/README.md

 Future developments
 -------------------
-1. Housekeeping of subdirectories of the specified folder.
-2. Removal of empty directories after housekeeping.
-3. Restoration of files and directories from Recycle Bin based on report file.
+1. Restoration of files and directories from Recycle Bin based on report file.
-4. Validation of input in the free format ```set /P``` input to prevent injection.
+2. Validation of input in the free format ```set /P``` input to prevent injection.
+3. Coverage code testing.